 Mr. Knapp’s brokering talents took on a pivotal role in 1998 when AmerUs Group, the former owner of Iowa Realty and its affiliates, determined it would exit the real estate business.
 Mr. Knap led the effort to identify a buyer that would best serve the needs of the company, its agents, employees, and the community.
 He brought buyer and seller together in a transaction valued at more than $80 million.
 Today, as part of HomeServices.com, Inc., an affiliate of MidAmerican Energy Holdings Company, Mr. Knapp serves on the real estate holding company’s board of directors.
 In this role he works in tandem with the company’s other real estate executives to implement best practice solutions and expand and diversify the company’s geographic scope and product offerings.
 Within the real estate industry, Mr. Knapp has been recognized a superior brokerage operator.
 He received the honor of “Realtor of the Year” in 1990 from the Des Moines Board of Realtors.

 Kathryn Kunert is a native of Mason City, Iowa and graduated from UNI with a bachelor’s in public administration.
-In 1996 she joined MidAmerican Energy Company and currently is the vice president for business and community development.
+In 1996 she joined MidAmerican Energy Company and currently is the vice president for economic connections and integration.

 Kathryn is very involved in the community and has served as Past President and member of both Rotary DMAM and the Professional Developers of Iowa.
 She serves as a board member for the Iowa City Area Development Group and the Greater Cedar Valley Alliance.
 Kathryn is a graduate of the Greater Des Moines Leadership Institute, a Forty Under 40 class member of 2002 and member of the Des Moines Symphony’s viewing committee.